-Is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment for the other students.
+☐ Is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment for the other students.

-Any student or his/her parent who believes that she/he has been subjected to unlawful harassment, intimidation, or bullying on the basis of race, color, religion, national origin gender and/or disability may seek resolution of his/her complaint through the formal complaint procedures provided upon request.
+Any student or his/her parent who believes that she/he has been subjected to unlawful harassment, intimidation, or bullying on the basis of race, color, religion, national origin gender and/or disability may seek resolution of his/her complaint through the formal complaint procedures provided upon request (bullying report with principal and discrimination/harassment complaint form).
 All complaints filed with the school district will be investigated in accordance with the complaint procedure.
-Students and parents should make every effort to file a formal complaint as soon as possible after the conduct occurs while the facts are known and potential witnesses are available.
-The formal complaint procedures are established to provide a prompt, impartial and thorough process for effectively and adequately resolving complaints of unlawful harassment.
+Students and parents should make every effort to file a bullying report as soon as possible after the conduct occurs while the facts are known and potential witnesses are available.
+The bullying report procedures are established to provide a prompt, impartial and thorough process for effectively and adequately resolving complaints of unlawful harassment.